amyrmahdy/StakeVision/README.md

 uvicorn main:app --reload
 ```

-Post request can be send to fetch and write by:
+Post request  "fetch_and_write" can be send to fetch and write by:
 ```
 curl --location '127.0.0.1:8000/fetch_and_write/' \
 --header 'Content-Type: application/json' \